 Are you the kind of person who needs it first thing in the morning?

 There are far too many adults who believe that they cannot function without caffeine.
-Just look at the amount of people waiting on line at your local Starbucks every morning.
+Just look at the number of people waiting in line at your local Starbucks every morning.

 What if I told you that you can actually survive.. no, thrive, without caffeine.

 The Dangers of Excessive Caffeine Intake

 Caffeine is a substance that occurs naturally in many plants, including coffee beans, tea leaves, and cocoanuts.